 In July of 2018, my dance team, Dance Precisions, won the Victory Cup with our dance "Dream State", choreographed by Kirsten Russell at Starpower Nationals.
 This was one of my proudest moments as a dancer because we won this as a team and our studio had not won a senior Victory cup in five years.
 At this same nationals, I also won first runner up (second place) in the senior solo title competition and the trophy I won was almost as tall as me!

 In May of 2019 I went to prom, graduated with a 4.08 GPA, and was accepted to and chose my dream school, UCLA.
 Despite a bout with an intestinal infection over the summer, my health was okay and I now face doing my Humira shots and taking all of my meds and supplements on my own.
 Please wish me LUCK!

-Now that I am at UCLA, I am reunited as a dancer with my sister, with whom I danced my whole life.
-She is one of the Captains of the Dance Team and I am the only freshman rookie.
+At UCLA I was reunited as a dancer with my sister, with whom I danced my whole life.
+Last year she was one of the Captains of the Dance Team and I was the only freshman rookie.
 I am also a dance major.
-Dancing at UCLA one last year with my sister is a dream.
-Before I know it, she will be graduating and I will have to figure out how to navigate this university by myself.
-Representing the Bruins at the Rose Bowl and at Pauley Pavillion is a true honor and a real challenge during this Pandemic.
+Dancing at UCLA one last year with my sister was a dream.
+Now she has graduated and I am a veteran on the dance team and have to navigate this university by myself.
+Representing the Bruins is both a true honor and a real challenge during this Pandemic.